magefan/magento-2-multi-blog/README.md

 <img align="right" width="120" height="120" src="https://cm.magefan.com/mf_webp/jpg/media/catalog/product/cache/016c1dcfcd29d2b85ead3d1156d7ba11/p/h/photo_2020-08-06_13-49-44.webp">

+[Magento 2 Multi Blog](https://magefan.com/magento-2-multi-blog-extension) is the extension for Magento 2 that allows you to manage 2 separate blogs on your Magento instance attracting even more attention to your Magento 2 store.
 Magento 2 Blog extension is a great marketing tool you can use to promote your products, drive more traffic to your Magento 2 store and improve SEO.
 Just imagine what your could achieve having 2 different blogs.
-[Multi Blog](https://magefan.com/magento-2-multi-blog-extension) is the extension for Magento 2 that allows you to manage 2 separate blogs on your Magento instance attracting even more attention to your Magento 2 store.

 <a href="https://magefan.com/magento-2-multi-blog-extension"><img width="190" height="70" src="https://cm.magefan.com/wysiwyg/products/download-magefan-extensions.png"></a><a href="https://magefan.com/magento-2-multi-blog-extension#live-demo"><img width="190" height="70" src="https://cm.magefan.com/wysiwyg/products/magefan-live-demo.png"></a>